sigvt/awesome-vtuber/readme.md

 # Awesome Vtuber

-A curated list of Vtuber-related projects.
+A curated list of awesome Vtuber-related projects.
+OSS listed first.

 > Missing your project?
 Send a pull-request.